This is most recent syllabus. Your final syllabus will be given during your first day of class

 Perugia is a wonderful laboratory for learning the Italian language, and the structure of the Italian language program reflects this urban reality.
-The first week of intensive language instruction immerses the student in the Italian language and culture, and introduces them to local routines and life in Perugia, where the opportunity to use the language abounds.
-This immersion further orients the students to studying Italian in Italy, where the communicative approach with Italian only in classroom is practiced in full.
-Lastly, the week sets the rules and rhythm for the semester and helps to instil an enthusiasm for the Italian language and culture.
+The first week of intensive language instruction immerses you in the Italian language and culture, and introduces you to local routines and life in Perugia, where the opportunity to use the language abounds.
+This immersion further orients you to studying Italian in Italy, where the communicative approach with Italian only in classroom is practiced in full.
+Lastly, the week sets the rules and rhythm for the semester and helps to instill an enthusiasm for the Italian language and culture.

-- Regular and irregular forms of the present tense.
+- Regular and irregular forms of the present tense;

-- Direct and indirect pronouns, prepositions, adverbs, and the comparative and superlative forms of adjectives and adverbs
+- Direct and indirect pronouns, prepositions, adverbs, and the comparative and superlative forms of adjectives and adverbs;

-- The passato prossimo and the imperfetto
+- The passato prossimo and the imperfetto;

-- Future verbal forms
+- Future verbal forms;

-- The conditionale presente and passato
+- The conditionale presente and passato;

-- The congiuntivo presente e passato
+- The congiuntivo presente e passato.

 - One week of intensive language instruction (20 contact hours)